steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 ## Running the tests

 A normal Hadoop test run will test those filesystems that can be tested locally via the local filesystem -such as  `file://` and its underlying `LocalFS`, and those which can be tested via short-lived HDFS miniclusters -specifically `hdfs://`.

 Other filesystems are skipped unless there is a specific configuration to the remote server providing the filesystem.

-These filesystem bindings must be defined in an XML configuration file, usually the file `hadoop-common-project/hadoop-common/src/test/resources/contract/auth-keys.xml`.
-This file is excluded from subversion and git, so should not be unintentionally checked in.
+These filesystem bindings must be defined in an XML configuration file, usually the file `hadoop-common-project/hadoop-common/src/test/resources/contract/test-options.xml`.
+This file is excluded should not be checked in.

 ### S3:

-In `auth-keys.xml`, the filesystem name must be defined in the property `fs.contract.test.fs.s3`.
+In `test-options.xml`, the filesystem name must be defined in the property `fs.contract.test.fs.s3`.
 The standard configuration options to define the S3 authentication details muse also be provided.

 Example: